Logo for Piano Play It

 The Bebop Blues Chord Progressions

 The bebop blues has been developed in the 'round the forties.
-Musicians like Charlie parker and Dizzy Gillespie wanted to expand Jazz music into a more intellectual direction after all the year people have been dancing to the swing.
+Musicians like Charlie Parker and Dizzy Gillespie wanted to expand Jazz music into a more intellectual direction after all the year people have been dancing to the swing.

 They took the plain blues, added all these two five chord progression and secondary dominant until the bebop blues was formed.
 As you see the more chord progression we add to the plain blues it gets more intense.
 That was exactly their idea; to add more chords in one bar.

-Adding II-V chord progression along with secondary dominant and F#o as a passing chords which makes the bebop blues come to be Play Audio
+Adding II-V chord progression along with secondary dominant and F#o as a

 The new changes which were made to the blues were substituting the sixth bar where the second subdominant is played (F7 in C major) with F#o which is a passing chord leading to a cadential 6/4 or to C/G in C major.